-Anthony Rizzo thought he had reached base to put runners on first and second for the Yankees’ dormant offense when he was hit in the leg by a Ryan Yarbrough slider, but home plate umpire D.J.
+(WFAN) Yankees first baseman Anthony Rizzo thought he had reached base to put runners on first and second for his team's dormant offense when he was hit in the leg by a Ryan Yarbrough slider in the third inning against the Rays on Monday evening, but home plate umpire D.J.
 Reyburn quickly called him back to the box.

-Reyburn ruled that Rizzo did not try to evade the pitch, and Rizzo couldn’t believe the call, which was ruled a ball.
-After striking out later in the at-bat, Rizzo threw a Paul O’Neill-like tirade in the dugout.
+Reyburn ruled that Rizzo didn't try to evade the pitch, and Rizzo couldn’t believe the call, which was ruled a ball.
+After striking out later in the at-bat, Rizzo threw a tirade in the dugout.

 “Yarborough throws a big, sweeping slider, and if I bail out of the way of that and it comes back as a strike, I’m gonna be pretty annoyed,” Rizzo explained.
 “I have to wait for the last second there.
 I don’t wear any pads up there.
 I’m pretty good at bracing for balls.
 It was one of those things where I saw I was about to get hit and you just brace for it.
 It is what it is.

 “It shouldn’t have been called tonight.
 I’ve been hit by a lot of pitches and it’s never been called.
 It is what it is.”